 |

-prismatic shapes.
-When used as a deck light, the flat surface
+the oldest style, pre-dating prismatic shapes.
+When used in a deck

-would be flush with the deck, with the curved lens hanging below,
+light, the flat surface would be flush with the deck and the curved

-though Apsley Pellat's 1807 British patent
+Apsley Pellat's 1807 British patent

 "Lighting the Interior of Ships, Buildings, &c."

-is intended to light."
+to light."

 Earlier patents (Wyndus 1684,